san-gg/PadlocLite/README.md

 The web client is now available at `http://localhost:8080`!

 Since, this codebase is a standalone application.
 Their is no use of hosting this web app.
 It is best suited for building Mobile/Desktop app.
-So, before building and using the application you need to add your own persistence storage logic as well as you can change the encryption logic.
+Before building and using the application you need to add your own persistence storage logic as well as you can change the existing encryption logic.
 Checkout [@padloc/web](packages/web) for more info on this.

 To build Mobile Apps: -